chzager/sbhowc/README.md

 Key features:
 * Intuitive, therefore easy to use
 * Complies with SBH Revised Edition (rules version 5.0)
-* Includes special rules from the additions
+* Includes special rules from the extensions
   * Song of Gold and Darkness
   * Song of Wind and Water
   * Song of Deeds and Glory